 Hawaii moving checklist: Transportation and shipping of your car

 A lot of what goes into the transport of your car to Hawaii pretty much resembles the shipping of your belongings to the islands section.
+You can read this article about shipping your car to Hawaii: Tips for shipping a car to Hawaii.
 In fact, the easiest and cheapest option would be to just buy a car on-island.
 Or if you’re moving to one of the other islands, ship it from Honolulu.
 Unless you have a special car or a great attachment to it due to its sentimental value.
 In that case, prepare your checks but open your eyes for scams.
 Find a reliable mover and proceed with caution.